 You do not pay any Canadian tax.
-When the package is delivered, UPS may bill you for your local Value Added Tax (VAT).
-Some packages arrive with no taxes at all, but be aware that you may have to pay VAT.
+When the package is delivered, Canada Post may bill you for your local Value Added Tax (VAT).
+Some packages arrive with no taxes at all, but please be aware that you may have to pay VAT.

 Ontario residents pay 13% HST at the time of purchase.
 Canadian residents outside Ontario pay 5% GST at the time of purchase.
 Residents of Provinces outside of Ontario may be charged their local Provincial sales tax upon arrival.

 In stock artwork is often shipped the same day you order.
 It is always shipped within 48 hours.
 Not all artwork is in stock at all times.
 Delivery of out of stock items will take 1 – 3 weeks.
 If time is an issue, please call or email us to find out if your chosen artwork is available for immediate shipping.